sudeep2003/testimonials-grid-section/README.md

 ## Overview

 For the Frontend Mentor Testimonials grid section challenge, I created a Testimonials grid section solution that allows users to track costomer review for various purposes.
 The goal of this project was to practice grid, building responsive and visually appealing components using HTML and CSS.
-I aimed to create a clean and user-friendly interface for preview Blog preview card.
+I aimed to create a clean and user-friendly interface for testimonial section.

 ### Screenshot